kubewarden/docs/src/distributing-policies.md

 # Distributing Policies

-Chimera policies are raw Wasm binaries that are evaluated by the Chimera admission server.
+Chimera policies are Wasm binaries that are evaluated by the Chimera Policy Server.

-The Chimera policy server can currently load policies from these
+The Chimera policy server can load policies from these
 sources:

   * Local filesystem
   * HTTP(s) server
-  * OCI artifacts enabled OCI compliant registry
+  * OCI compliant registry like [distribution](https://github.com/distribution/distribution)
+    and other container registries (GitHub container registry, Azure Container Registry, Amazon ECR, Google Container Registry, ...)

 We think distributing Chimera policies via a regular OCI compliant registry is the best choice.
 Container registries are basically a